 Lacquer is a solvent-based finish that consists of several moisture-resistant compounds.
-Lacquer is known for its moisture resistance and high sheen.
-Both of these features are in the lacquer due to the formula of the lacquer.
+It is known for its moisture resistance and high sheen.
+Both of these features are due to its formula.

-Lacquer contains moisture compounds (plasticizers and shellac) that make wood waterproof.
-The presence of these compounds also makes the lacquer finish very glossy.
+Lacquer contains moisture compounds (plasticizers and shellac) that make it waterproof.
+The presence of these compounds also makes its finish very glossy.
 Lacquer is so glossy that painting over it is almost impossible.